Werasilz/Thorani_SOOOB_GGJ_2023/README.md

 - Roots trap for catch people who walk into it.

 **How to play**\
-Use your skill to catch people and then pull them down to the ground to get scores
+Use your skill to catch people and then pull them down to the ground to get scores.

 **Controls**\
-Play with 2 Gamepad or Gamepad and Keyboard
+Play with 2 Gamepad or Gamepad and Keyboard.

 | Gamepad | Keyboard | Description |
 | ------------- | ------------- | ------------- |